skills/migrate-ado-repository/.github/steps/3-step.md

 {% endif %}

 1. Monitor the migration progress in the terminal output.
+This can take few minutes

 1. When the migration completes, verify the migrated repository and migrated data by checking the following: